 The symptoms of neuropathy maybe reduced but never reversed, through a balanced diet, drinking alcohol in moderation, and maintaining good control of diabetes (glucose levels) and other medical problems if present.
 But the outcome of treatments when available, depends on the cause, and can vary from excellent recovery to no change.
 In the case of a chronic inability to feel or notice injuries this can lead to infection and/or structural damage.
 Often co-moribund situations like poor healing, loss of tissue mass, tissue erosions, scarring, and deformity are also present.

-If you think you have any of the above symptoms, or are a recently diagnosed Type II Diabetic and have not had a neuropathy assessment regardless of symptoms, then please consult you General Practitioner or foot physician at your earliest convenience.
+The above does not constitute actual medical advice and if you think you have any of the above symptoms, or are a recently diagnosed Type II Diabetic and have not had a neuropathy assessment regardless of symptoms, then please consult you General Practitioner or foot physician at your earliest convenience.

-Neuropathy Support Network
+Neuropathy Commons Neuropathy Support Groups